Lamar-Johnson/RealHealthyHearts/README.md

 # Healthy Hearts
-This is a simple calculator
+This is a heart rate calculator

 <!---
 InfinityGauntlet/InfinityGauntlet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.